Kacper-KcorUx/WuwaLauncher/README.md

 ```

 This command produces the folder `dist/WutheringWavesLauncher/` with the executable and bundled resources.
 Distribute the entire directory (for example by zipping it) so the launcher keeps access to its data.

-## Installing the .exe

-1. Download the `WutheringWavesLauncher-win64.zip` archive from GitHub Releases or build it yourself using the steps above.
-2. Extract the `WutheringWavesLauncher` folder somewhere with write permissions (for example `D:\Games\WutheringWavesLauncher`).
-3. Launch `WutheringWavesLauncher.exe` directly or create a desktop shortcut that points to it.
-4. Settings and user data (`config.json`, `user_data/`) live in the same directory, so copying that folder migrates all preferences.
-   Drop community language packs into `user_data/assets/lang/<language_code>/messages.json` if you need additional translations.

 ## License